 The New Hampshire court system consists of three levels starting with the Supreme Court, Superior Court, and then the Circuit Court.

 New Hampshire arrest records are handled by local and state police.
 The New Hampshire's Department of Safety, Division of State Police handles criminal records requests for the state.
 They offer them to other government offices and the public.
 Most are processed through fingerprints, but you can request a name search.
-If you need more current arrest information, you can contact local police or the local courthouse records.
+If you need more current arrest information, you can contact the local police or the local courthouse records.
 You can also visit the New Hampshire Department of Corrections to obtain arrest records.

 Some different types of arrests records in New Hampshire are: